 The university has also developed initiatives focused on source reduction, including reducing total paper consumption.
 When we do buy paper products, our goal is to use post-consumer recycled content paper.
 For example, campuses use at least 50% post-consumer recycled content for bathroom products, with most using 100%.

 All of Johns Hopkins’ campuses have robust and convenient recycling programs.
-Methods and bins used for collecting recyclables vary by campus and division, but all paper and cardboard, glass bottles and jars, aluminum cans and foil, and plastic containers (#1 and 2) are recyclable.
+Methods and bins used for collecting recyclables vary by campus and division, but all paper and cardboard, aluminum cans and foil, and plastic containers (#1 and 2) are recyclable.
 Other unique programs exist for items such as writing utensils, ink cartridges, and electronics through Terracycling.
 For dorm materials, Homewood Housing and Residence Life Offices host move-out collections for Goodwill at the end of the year.
 Click on your campus/division for specific recycling information and resources under the “Campuses & Contacts” section of the site.

 Sorting your waste can seem difficult, especially when you’re on the go.
 To help you better understand what bins you should be using and work to reduce contamination of recycling and compost bins, we’ve developed a one page Waste 101 document.
 For further questions about waste diversion, please contact the Office of Sustainability at email@example.com.

 Reduce-Reuse-Recycle is not just a neat catch phrase; it is an order of processes.
 Reducing consumption is always the first priority.
 For everything left over, we look for opportunities to reuse the stuff, and then finally we recycle what is left over.
-Everyone is invited to donate unwanted goods from their working and living spaces – from furniture and office supplies, to electronics and clothing – to one or more of the many reuse and donation programs at the university.
+Everyone is invited to donate unwanted goods from their working and housing spaces – from furniture and office supplies, to electronics and clothing – to one or more of the many reuse and donation programs at the university.